vtrush88/contract-metadata/docs/pull_request_template.md

+### Description

-### What this PR does / why we need it:
-- (Even if the task is described in detail in the bug tracker, briefly describe its essence here)
+// Briefly note most valuable changes in what you did and why we need it, even if the task was described in detail in the task tracker.

-### What to pay special attention on the review:
+### Demo

+// If thee are visual changes, attach a link to a specific section on preview stand / add screenshots / record a [loom](https://www.loom.com/).

+### Code review notes

+// Describe all uncertain decisions you made code-wise, e.g. readability vs performance.

+### Testing notes

-### What and how to test from the non-obvious:
+// List all possible edge cases and how to test them.

-## Check yourself:
+### Checklist:

-- [ ]  I checked the changes locally
+- [ ]  Checked the changes locally
-- [ ]  I created/updated tests (if it's needed)
+- [ ]  Created/updated tests (e2e / unit)
+- [ ]  Created/updated the technical documentation (README.md / Storybook / etc.)